webfm/defect-app/definitions.md

 * DEFECTS – if a user has access to the defect module.
 IGNORE THIS PERMISSION.
 * DEFECTS_CREATE – if a user can create a defect.
     * If a user doesn't have the defects create permission, then in defect list view, the add new defect button will be hidden.
 * DEFECTS_ASSIGN – if a user can assign the defect to a team.
-    * If a user doesn't have defect assign permission, then in defect edit view (http://db.tt/anFvB5TT), the assignee field will not be editable (it will be hidden in the edit view).
+    * If a user doesn't have defect assign permission, then in defect edit view add add defect view (http://db.tt/anFvB5TT), the assignee field will not be editable (it will be hidden in the edit view and add view).
 * DEFECTS_DELETE – if a user can delete the defect.
     * A user must have the delete permission AND be either the creator OR have both View All and Edit All privileges to be able to delete a task.
 Otherwise, the delete button will be hidden.
 * DEFECTS_ADD_COMMENT – if a user can add comments.
     * If a user doesn't have the add comment permission, then in comment view (http://db.tt/UawQ5Pzi), the add comment button will be hidden.
 * DEFECTS_SET_DUE_DATE – if a user can set the due date of the defect.
-    * If a user doesn't have this permission, then in defect edit view, the due date field not be editable (it will be hidden in the edit view).
+    * If a user doesn't have this permission, then in defect edit view and add defect view, the due date field not be editable (it will be hidden in the edit view and add defect view).
 * DEFECTS_EDIT_ALL – if a user can edit all defects.
     * By default, a user can only edit the regular fields of a defect record (all the fields except for assignee, due date and status) if the user is the creator of the record.
 If a user has the edit all permission, the user will be able to edit the regular fields of all the defects he has access to.
 * DEFECTS_FIX – see Status Changes.
 * DEFECTS_CLOSE – see Status Changes.
 * DEFECTS_VIEW_ALL – see Status Changes.